Inveracity/voki/README.md

 vault kv put -mount=secret voki hello=world
 ```

-Now use the secret in a target file
+Now use the secret in a target file.

+Notice the path in the Vault block, it's required to access the secret i.e. `vault.voki.hello`.
+If the path was "jazz" it would be `vault.jazz.hello`.

 ```hcl
 vault {
     mountpath = "secret"
     path = "voki"